 Before sleeping in our car, we make sure to download our favorite shows on Netflix so we can watch them offline, or make a list of our favorite road trip podcasts to listen to as we drift to sleep.

 WHAT ABOUT SLEEPING IN COLD WEATHER VS SLEEPING IN HOT WEATHER?

-If you are expecting to sleep in your car in these extreme weather conditions, you may need to take extra steps to sleep soundly (and safely) at night.
+If you are expecting to sleep in your car in extreme weather conditions, you may need to take extra steps to sleep soundly (and safely) at night.